WHAT IS WATERMARK CALDERDALE?

 THE COMMUNITY FOUNDATION FOR CALDERDALE

-An independent grant making philanthropic charity, CFFC is celebrating its 25th year this year.
+An independent grant making philanthropic charity, CFFC has recently celebrated its 25th year.
 During that time we have distributed close to £18m to over 6500 local causes and 1000s of people in crisis.

 The Community Foundation’s flood strategy is 4 stages;